-The Wealthfront Tax-Optimized US Index Portfolio is Wealthfront's enhanced replacement for the US stock investment piece of your Wealthfront diversified portfolio that permits for an enhanced form of Tax-Loss Harvesting.
+Wealthfront's Tax-Optimized Direct Indexing is an enhanced replacement for the U.S. stock investment piece of your Wealthfront diversified portfolio that permits for an enhanced form of Tax-Loss Harvesting.

-Instead of using a single ETF investment to implement the US stock allocation of your portfolio (typically VTI), the Tax-Optimized US Index Portfolio implements your US allocation by directly buying up to 1001 individual securities – either 500 or 1,000 stocks from the S&P500® or S&P1500® Indices (referred to as the Wealthfront 500 or the WF500) and an ETF comprised of non-S&P 500 small and medium capitalization stocks.
+Instead of using a single ETF investment to implement the U.S. stock allocation of your portfolio (typically VTI), Tax-Optimized Direct Indexing implements your U.S. allocation by directly buying up to 1001 individual securities – either 500 or 1,000 stocks from the S&P500® or S&P1500® Indices (referred to as the Wealthfront 500 or the Wealthfront 1000) and an ETF comprised of small and medium capitalization stocks.
 The rest of your Wealthfront portfolio continues to own the index ETFs recommended by Wealthfront.

-Furthermore, a portfolio that includes both Wealthfront's Daily Tax-Loss Harvesting service and the Tax-Optimized US Index Portfolio could add 1.62% annually in additional investment returns.
+A portfolio that includes both Wealthfront's Daily Tax-Loss Harvesting service and Tax-Optimized Direct Indexing could add up to 2.03% annually in additional investment returns.

-The Wealthfront 500 or the WF500 are the short names given to the holding of up to 500 S&P 500 stocks that we purchase on your behalf as part of Wealthfront's Tax-Optimized Direct Indexing.
+The Wealthfront 500 or the WF500 are the short names given to the holding of up to 500 S&P 500® stocks that we purchase on your behalf as part of Wealthfront's Tax-Optimized Direct Indexing.
 For larger accounts, when we implement Tax-Optimized Direct Indexing using 1,000 individual stocks, that collection of stocks is termed the Wealthfront 1000 or the WF1000.

-You'll see these terms used on and throughout the product to refer to the collection of 500 individual stocks in your Wealthfront account.
+You'll see these terms used on your Wealthfront dashboard and throughout the product to refer to the collection of individual stocks in your Wealthfront account.

 That's right.
-We're able to do it because we are the largest and fastest growing software-based financial advisor.
-Our software algorithms are able to efficiently trade and tax-loss harvest the 500 stocks we buy on your behalf commission free – something that is incredibly challenging and expensive to do in any other way.
+We're able to do it because we are the largest and fastest growing automated investment service.
+Our software algorithms are able to efficiently trade and tax-loss harvest the hundreds of stocks we buy on your behalf commission free – something that is incredibly challenging and expensive to do in any other way.